pulumi/docs/pulumi-hugo/themes/default/content/templates/container-service/aws/index.md

 ---
+title_tag: Deploy a Container Service to AWS
 title: Container Service on AWS
 layout: template
-meta_desc: The Container Service template makes it easy to deploy a container service on AWS with Pulumi and Amazon Elastic Container Service (ECS).
+meta_desc: Easily deploy a container service on AWS with Pulumi and Amazon Elastic Container Service (ECS) using this template.
 meta_image: meta.png
 card_desc: Deploy a container service on AWS with Pulumi and Amazon ECS.
 template: